Does Coffee Make You Gain Weight? Here's What You Need To Know

 But too much coffee can diminish the benefits.

 While coffee has some profound benefits, the truth is we're overloading ourselves with the drink.
-The average person gets about 300 milligrams (mg) of caffeine daily from coffee, tea, soft drinks, chocolate, and energy drinks.
+The average person gets about 300 milligrams (mg) of caffeine daily6 from coffee, tea, soft drinks, chocolate, and energy drinks.
 To put that in perspective, this is about the amount of caffeine in a venti Americano.

 These therapeutic, drug-dose amounts can tally up quicker than you might imagine.
 Bigger sizes and different roasts can become even stronger, and if you're tempted by free refills, you can easily get a gram or more of caffeine in one sitting.

 This heavy amount of caffeine (and for some people, much less than that amount) can adversely affect blood sugar levels.
-Of the seven studies in one review, five showed how caffeine can increase blood glucose levels and prolong those increases.
+Of the seven studies in one review, five showed how caffeine can increase blood glucose levels7 and prolong those increases.

 Elevated blood sugar levels also spike insulin levels.
 Insulin is an anabolic or storage hormone.
 One thing this hormone is very good at storing is fat in your midsection.
 Keeping insulin elevated can make your cells less sensitive to its "signal"; this is called insulin resistance.
 To lose weight and keep it off, you want your cells to be the complete opposite—insulin sensitive.

 Therefore, coffee (caffeine) has the potential of making your cells more insulin resistant.
-One systematic review and meta-analysis looked at seven qualifying studies and concluded that caffeine can reduce insulin sensitivity in healthy subjects in the short term, potentially creating high blood sugar.
+One systematic review and meta-analysis looked at seven qualifying studies and concluded that caffeine can reduce insulin sensitivity6 in healthy subjects in the short term, potentially creating high blood sugar.

 These results often happen in a dose-dependent matter.
 What this means is drinking seven cups of coffee will have a more dramatic impact on blood sugar and insulin levels than drinking two cups.
-But for some people, it doesn't take much: One study among healthy men and women found caffeine disrupted insulin sensitivity in a dose-dependent manner with no male or female preference, but began at very low doses.
+But for some people, it doesn't take much: One study among healthy men and women found caffeine disrupted insulin sensitivity in a dose-dependent manner with no male or female preference, but began at very low doses8.

-In all fairness, while caffeine can impair insulin sensitivity, researchers surmise the polyphenols in tea, coffee, and other beverages might balance out those effects.
+In all fairness, while caffeine can impair insulin sensitivity, researchers surmise the polyphenols in tea, coffee, and other beverages might balance out those effects9.
 Maybe.
 Truthfully, studies about caffeine's impact on blood sugar, insulin, and health factors like obesity and diabetes are all over the map.

 Each person has a different level of caffeine they can handle.